Back to the Insect Library »

 Insecticidal soaps and neem oils are safe to use around children and pets.
 They break down into their natural elements within 7-10 days leaving no residual impact on the environment.

-They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental affects on the environment.
+They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental effects on the environment.
 Another negative effect of the chemical pesticides is scale's possible buildup of resistance to the chemicals in the pesticides.

 Parasitic wasps and predatory beetles may help effectively control an infestation of scale.